Explore downtown Columbus, Georgia, along the Chattahoochee River.

 The Chattahoochee River in Columbus is made for fun.
 Shy of the water?
 Take in views from the RiverWalk via a bike ride along the 22 miles of paved trail.
 Feeling more adventurous?
 The Blue Heron zip line takes you over the river, or brave the rapids on the river with Whitewater Express.

-The Chattahoochee River also graces Georgia's Alpine mountain town of Helen, and there's no better time to visit than during Oktoberfest, held on weekends in September and daily in October through early November.
+The Chattahoochee River also graces Georgia's Alpine mountain town of Helen, and there's no better time to visit than during Oktoberfest, held on weekends in September and daily through October 30.
 Although tubing generally closes around Labor Day, there are still plenty of ways to enjoy the river.
 The Troll Tavern and Paul's Steakhouse offer spectacular views with eats to match.
 Another secret?
 Hampton Inn Helen offers large rooms for families, and it sits on the river.
 Head out back and put your toes in the water as the leaves fall all around.

 Ellijay is home to three rivers: Cartecay, Coosawattee and Ellijay River – not surprising since the name Ellijay means "many waters."
 Set your kayak onto the Coosawattee for waterfalls and class I rapids.
 Need a shuttle?
 Call Cartecay River Experience in advance to schedule a lift.
 Additionally, fishing poles are always recommended!
 (Georgia fishing license required.)

 Visit in October to take in all the fun of the Georgia Apple Festival held Oct.
 8-9 and 15-16, 2022.
 Watch the parade and craft demonstrations, see an antique car show, play games, and enjoy tasty apple treats and festival fare.